Wills Can Be An Important Part Of Your Estate Plan

 - Allows your executor to sell real estate without Court order in most circumstances.

-A will does not work on non-probatable assets; thus you can reduce the costs of probating a will by creating non-probatable assets, including:
+A will does not apply to non-probatable assets; thus you can reduce the costs of probating a will, or avoid probate entirely, by creating non-probatable assets, including:

 - Other personal property held jointly in survivorship, including bank accounts, stocks, CD’s, etc.

-- Personal property accounts transferable or payable upon death.
+- Financial accounts transferable or payable upon death.

 - Accounts with a designated beneficiary, including insurance policies, IRA’s, and some retirement plans.